Update browser for a secure Minnesota Orchestra experience

 Minnesota Orchestra Fellowship

-In 2017, the Minnesota Orchestra began a two-year residency program intended to enhance opportunities for emerging African American, Latin American and Native American professional orchestral musicians early in their careers and to encourage greater diversity in the orchestral field.
-Following competitive auditions, the 2023-24 Fellowships were earned by to clarinetist Olivia Hamilton and trombonist Felix Regalado.
+The Minnesota Orchestra Fellowship, which began in 2017, is a two-year residency program intended to help increase diversity in the Orchestral field by supporting professional orchestral musicians early in their careers.
 The program is supported by Margee and Will Bracken and Rosemary and David Good.

 A Brief History: Working Towards Racial Diversity, Equity & Inclusion